-We conducted our audit of the remuneration report in accordance with Sec.
-162 (3) AktG with due regard to the IDW Assurance Standard: Audit of the Remuneration Report in Accordance with Sec.
-162 (3) AktG (IDW AsS 870).
-Our responsibilities under this provision and standard are further described in the "Auditor's responsibilities" section of our report.
-As an audit firm, we applied the IDW Standard on Quality Management: Requirements for Quality Management in the Audit Firm (IDW QS 1).
-We have complied with the German professional responsibilities in accordance with the WPO ["Wirtschaftsprüferordnung": German Law Regulating the Profession of Wirtschaftsprüfer (German Public Auditors)] and the BS WP/vBP ["Berufssatzung für Wirtschaftsprüfer/vereidigte Buchprüfer": Professional Charter for German Public Accountants/German sworn auditors], including the independence requirements.
+We conducted our formal audit of the remuneration report in accordance with § 162 Abs.
+3 AktG and IDW [Institut der Wirtschaftsprüfer: Institute of Public Auditors in Germany] Auditing Stand-ard: The formal audit of the remuneration report in accordance with § 162 Abs.
+3 AktG (IDW AuS 870).
+Our responsibility under that provision and that standard is further described in the "Au-ditor's Responsibilities" section of our auditor's report.
+As an audit firm, we have complied with the requirements of the IDW Quality Assurance Standard: Requirements to quality control for audit firms [IDW Qualitätssicherungsstandard - IDW QS 1].
+We have complied with the professional du-ties pursuant to the Professional Code for German Public Auditors and German Chartered Auditors [Berufssatzung für Wirtschaftsprüfer und vereidigte Buchprüfer - BS WP/vBP], including the re-quirements for independence.

-Remuneration of the Management Board and Supervisory Board
+Responsibility of the Management Board and the Supervisory Board

-The Management Board and Supervisory Board are responsible for the preparation of the remuneration report and the related disclosures in compliance with the requirements of Sec.
-162 AktG.
-In addition, they are responsible for such internal control as they determine is necessary to enable the preparation of a remuneration report and the related disclosures that are free from material misstatement, whether due to fraud or error.
+The management board and the supervisory board are responsible for the preparation of the re-muneration report, including the related disclosures, that complies with the requirements of § 162 AktG.
+They are also responsible for such internal control as they determine is necessary to enable the preparation of a remuneration report, including the related disclosures, that is free from mate-rial misstatement, whether due to fraud or error.